ZewoGraveyard/HTTPParser/README.md

 License
 -------

-**Luminescence** is released under the MIT license.
+**HTTPParser** is released under the MIT license.
 See LICENSE for details.